-Despite the fact crucifixions were common, it seems only one specific instance has managed to reach through time and change the course of history.
+Despite the fact that crucifixions were common, it seems that only one specific instance has managed to reach through time and change the course of history.

 Some believe it was because on this particular cross of common beams and common nails, it was God himself who hung.

-In the spirit of remembering Jesus, Church Simplified, together with Bonifacio Global City, presents:
+In the spirit of remembering Jesus, Church Simplified, together with Bonifacio Global City, present:

 An interpretation of the age-old Christian tradition.

 Fourteen interactive stations based on the gospel accounts of Matthew, Mark, Luke and John are set up throughout the mall grounds to hopefully bring fresh insight to the events surrounding Christ’s death and resurrection.

 We would like to present an online rendering of the installation exhibit Walkway: Reflections on the Stations of the Cross.
 Take time out from the business of your own life and ponder what Jesus went through to connect us to God.